Meet Skills for Hire Atlantic: Foundations Edition

 • No cost to participate

-• 8-week blended learning program combining self-paced modules with live online sessions
+• 8-week online program combining self-paced learning with live virtual sessions

-• Access to Digital Nova Scotia’s webinars and resources for continued professional growth
+• Access to Digital Nova Scotia’s webinars and resources for continued learning and professional growth

-• The duration of the program is 8 weeks and requires your full commitment throughout
+• The program runs for 8 weeks and requires consistent participation throughout

-• Participants should expect to complete independent work and applied projects outside of live sessions
+• Participants should expect to complete self-paced learning activities outside of live sessions

-• Weekly virtual sessions with Teaching Assistants are mandatory for active participation
+• Weekly virtual sessions with Teaching Assistants are a core part of the learning experience

-• Be prepared to dedicate 12+ hours per week to coursework and project activities
+• Be prepared to dedicate approximately 10 to 12 hours per week to coursework and program activities

-• Regular progress in the learning platform is required to stay on track and successfully complete the program
+• Regular progress in the learning platform is important to stay on track and successfully complete the program

 Skills for Hire Atlantic